Enigmatisms/DARTS/README.md

 You can refer to [Enigmatisms/AnalyticalGuiding]() repo to test the 2D and 1D numerical tests and interactive visualization (in DearPyGui and Taichi).

 ---
+### Scene availability
+Check [this repo](https://github.com/Enigmatisms/DARTS-scenes) for GLOSSY DRAGON and STAIRCASE scene.
+For more test scenes mentioned in the supplementary document, open an issue and leave your e-mail for me so that I can send them to you.

+---

 ### Rendering Results